Growing With Science Blog

 Weekend Science Fun: Beavers

-Everyone knows about the beaver dam.
-We actually saw one in northern Arizona last summer.
+Have you seen a beaver dam?
+We saw one in northern Arizona last summer.

 We figured out it was a beaver dam because we saw their webbed footprints in the mud, we saw where trees had been gnawed off, plus we found a skull.
 How did we know it was a beaver skull?
-We recognized it because a beaver’s four front chewing teeth are bright orange.
+We recognized it because the four front chewing teeth were bright orange.
+The orange color comes from the iron that strengthens a beaver’s teeth.

 Activity 1.
 Find out more about beavers.

-Beaver are large rodents, a big one weighs one hundred pounds.
+Beavers are large rodents.
+A big one can weigh up to one hundred pounds.
 They are brown and have a large flat tail.
 Their feet are webbed for swimming.
 They eat plants, especially bark and twigs from the trees that grow around their ponds.

 Check these beaver facts.